puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/ntp.md

-Furthermore, using (Puppet Supported)[https://forge.puppetlabs.com/supported] and (Puppet Approved)[https://forge.puppetlabs.com/approved] modules add another layer of validation and reliability.
+Furthermore, using (Puppet Supported)[https://forge.puppetlabs.com/supported] and (Puppet Approved)[https://forge.puppetlabs.com/approved] modules adds another layer of validation and reliability.

-Keep in mind, though, that no matter whose code you're using, external validation is no substitute for your own thorough review and testing of anything you're going to put into production!
+Keep in mind, though, that no matter whose code you're using, relying on external checks is no substitute for your own thorough review and testing of anything you're putting into production!

 In this quest, you'll learn how you can use an existing module from the Puppet Forge to manage an important service on your